 Working with your Accompanist

-Beverly Babcock is the college’s staff accompanist.
-Her office is MH 26, and her weekly schedule is posted on the door.
-She accompanies the Friday afternoon student recitals as well as senior recitals, working with singers and instrumentalists.
-You may speak with her also about working with you and your private teacher during a private lesson, as this is sometimes possible.
+Robert Hayes and Rie Moore are the staff accompanists.
+They accompany the Friday afternoon student recitals as well as senior recitals, working with singers and instrumentalists.
+You may speak with them also about working with you and your private teacher during a private lesson, as this is sometimes possible.

 Here are some hints for working with the accompanist: